Hong Kong dollar immune to protests, disappointing shorts

 "Normal drivers of the currency have been more favourable," said Mitul Kotecha, a senior emerging markets strategist at Toronto-Dominion Bank.
 "The Libor-Hibor spread has remained low.
 Liquidity pressures that have existed in the past and put pressure on the peg are just not there."

-The Hong Kong Monetary Authority spent HK$22.1 billion (S$3.89 billion) defending the currency in March after it fell beyond the weak end of the trading band.
+The Hong Kong Monetary Authority spent HK$22.1 billion (S$3.88 billion) defending the currency in March after it fell beyond the weak end of the trading band.

 There are bears out there, of course.
 Hedge funds including Hayman Capital Management are betting the unrest will spur capital flight, drive up interest rates and force the abandonment of a currency policy that has underpinned Hong Kong's economy for more than three decades.
 The local government may take more extreme steps to curtail protests, which could shock investors into pulling funds out.